Starwood Hotels and Resorts

 Starwood Hotels and Resorts Worldwide, Inc. was one of the largest companies that owned, operated, franchised and managed hotels, resorts, spas, residences, and vacation ownership properties.
+Starwood was founded in 1969 as a real estate investment trust named Hotel Investors Trust.
+In 1995, it was acquired and reorganized by Barry Sternlicht, who was its chairman until 2005 and founder of the Starwood Capital Group.
+Starwood had 11 brands and owned, managed, or franchised 1,297 properties comprising 370,000 hotel rooms in approximately 100 countries.
 It was acquired by Marriott International in 2016.

-Starwood had 11 brands and owned, managed, or franchised 1,297 properties comprising 370,000 hotel rooms in approximately 100 countries.

-Starwood was founded in 1969 as a real estate investment trust.
-In 1995, it was acquired and reorganized by Barry Sternlicht, who was its chairman until 2005 and founder of the Starwood Capital Group.

-The company had a business partnership with American Express and a loyalty program.